 Who Do They Work Closely With?

 Product marketers work cross-functionally within an organization.
-They work closely with product management, marketing, and sales, to ensure a smooth process from product creation to the customer experience.
+They work closely with everyone to ensure a smooth process from product creation to the customer experience.

 Work closely with product marketing and the development team.
-Product managers also work cross-functionally, and the primary teams that they work with are product marketing and the development team.
-Aligning messaging, timelines, and product development are critical for the success of a product.
+The primary teams that product managers work with, are product marketing and product development.
+Aligning messaging, timelines, and development are critical for the success of a product.

 Where do they overlap?